RolandFaure/Hairsplitter/doc/README.md

 ### Group lines
 Group lines follow read lines and describe how reads are split along the contig.
 ```
-GROUP   6000    7999    -2,0,0,-2,0,-2,0,-2,-2,-2,0,-2,-2,1,-2,1,-2,1,1,-2,-2,
+GROUP   6000    7999    2,3,4,5,7,8,10,14	1,1,1,2,2,1,2,2
 ```
-4 fields in this kind of line:
+5 fields in this kind of line:
 1. GROUP
 2. Start position of the group on the contig
 3. End position of the group on the contig
+4. Reads present in this group.
+Follows a comma-separated list describing what reads are present at this position.
+The _n_th read corresponds to the _n_th READ line after the last CONTIG line.
+Last character of the list must be a comma.
-4. Assignment of the reads in groups.
-Comma-separated list of integers.
-The integer at position _n_ is the identifier of the group of the _n_th read (corresponding to the _n_th READ line after the last CONTIG line). `-2` is a special int to describe that the read is not defined on this interval.
-In the above example, there is thus only two groups of reads.
+5. Assignment of the reads in groups.
+Comma-separated list of positive integers.
+The integer at position _i_ is the identifier of the group of the _i_th read of the precedent field.
+A -1 means that the read could not be clustered

 The GROUP lines MUST tile the entire contig!